KelschLAB/TempNetViz/README.md

 python -m tempgraphviz.main_gui

-If you do not have Python installed, or prefer not to use it, you can download TempGraphViz as an executable [here](link).

 ## Quickstart

 Your data should be stored in a single folder as **.csv files**, where each file represents the graph at a specific time point.